 You can realize significant savings for your school district or local government by paying less for energy and consuming less energy.
 Reducing energy consumption also makes communities greener.

 Pay Less for Energy

-You may find that the New York State Office of General Services (OGS) has contract prices negotiated for commodities such as natural gas that will save your locality money.
-To learn more about OGS contracts and find out how to be included in future bids, check out its website, http://ogs.ny.gov/BU/PC/.
+The New York State Office of General Services (OGS) may have contract prices negotiated for commodities, such as natural gas, that will save your locality money.
+Visit the OGS website to learn more about OGS contracts and find out how to be included in future bids.

-You may also find cost savings from cooperative purchasing arrangements with other municipalities and school districts.
-There are several such arrangements already in place.
-Contact your county purchasing agent for more information on cooperative purchasing arrangements.
+You may also find cost savings through cooperative purchasing arrangements with other municipalities and school districts.
+Several such arrangements are already in place.
+Contact your county purchasing agent for more information about these arrangements.

 Note: There is no general statutory authority for local governments or school districts to enter into cooperative purchasing arrangements with private corporations.

 - Appoint an Energy Manager and develop an overall energy management program to optimize current and future energy use.

 - Get an energy audit or technical assistance study to identify where you can save.
 Contact the New York State Energy Research and Development Authority (NYSERDA) or the New York Power Authority (NYPA) for more information.

 - Use an energy finance contract and hire a private contractor to perform energy services, like installing a more efficient energy system.
 You can use a portion of the savings generated to pay the contractor.
 A technical assistance study can evaluate a proposed performance contract before you enter into the contract.